Envirometrix/PredictiveSoilMapping/01-Introduction.md

 Another important source of uncertainty is the diversity of laboratory methods (see further chapter \@ref(statistical-theory)).
-Many columns in the soil profile databases in pan-continental projects where produced by merging data produced using a diversity of methods for data collection and analysis (see e.g. @Panagos2013439).
+Many columns in the soil profile databases in pan-continental projects were produced by merging data produced using a diversity of methods for data collection and analysis (see e.g. @Panagos2013439).
 So even if all these are quite precise, if we ignore harmonization of this data we introduce intrinsic uncertainty which is practically invisible but possibly significant.

-@kuhn2013applied lists the four most common reasons why a predictive model fails:
+@kuhn2013applied list the four most common reasons why a predictive model fails:

 1. inadequate pre-processing of the input data,

 2. inadequate model validation,

-3. unjustified extrapolation (application of the model to data that reside in a space unknown to the model),,
+3. unjustified extrapolation (application of the model to data that reside in a space unknown to the model),

-4. over-fitting of the model to the existing data,
+4. over-fitting of the model to the existing data.

 Each of these is addressed in further chapters and can often be tracked back with repeated modeling and testing.